Introduction

 The Museum Shop and Kosher Café

-Your visit to the Jewish Museum would be incomplete without exploring the museum shop and enjoying a treat at the Kosher Café.
-The museum shop offers a carefully curated selection of books, artworks, jewelry, and unique Judaica items, providing visitors an opportunity to take a piece of Jewish culture home.
+I recommend you to open the exhibition of teh Jewish Museum without visiting the museum shop and without taking a cup of coffee at the Kosher Café.
+The merchandising side of the Museum is represented by a list of symbolic books, artworks, jewelry, and original Judaica that give our guests an opportunity to bring a piece of Jewish tradition into their home.

 Plan Your Visit